vsoch/freegenes/docs/_docs/usage/interface.md

 for custom functionality we also have the Factory views page.
 This page is only viewable by staff and superusers.
-We start with a selection of options for the lab staff, which is currently sparse because we are only working on importing from Twist (but many other functions are likely to result):
+We start with a selection of options for the lab staff, which is currently sparse because we are only working on importing from Twist and creating orders (but many other functions are likely to result):

 ![factory_incoming.png]({{ site.baseurl }}/docs/usage/img/factory_incoming.png)